Dr. Codi's Corner

 Cannabinoid Science

-A note on evidence and uncertainty
+A note on evidence & uncertainty

 Cannabis research is still evolving.
-In many areas, the available evidence remains limited, incomplete, or shaped by longstanding regulatory barriers.
+In many areas the available evidence remains limited, incomplete, or shaped by longstanding regulatory barriers.
 Where scientific consensus exists, it will be stated clearly.
-Where it does not, uncertainty and limitations will be acknowledged explicitly.
+Where it does not, uncertainty and limitations will be acknowledged explicitly — by weighing data carefully, recognizing gaps, and avoiding overstatement.

 Content in this section is provided for educational purposes only and should not be interpreted as medical advice.
 Readers are encouraged to consult a qualified healthcare professional regarding individual health decisions.